 - the additional time it may take to meet necessary conditions in a time of social distancing and decreased services

 - how soon you would like to buy and how home prices might change

 First of all, has your income changed, or do you expect it to change in the coming months?
-Many banks, including ATB, will defer mortgage payments for up to six months during this crisis.
-But your future ability to afford monthly mortgage payments is not only a major factor for you to consider when deciding whether to buy a house, it’s also a major factor for your mortgage provider to consider when deciding whether you qualify for financing.
+Your future ability to afford monthly mortgage payments is not only a major factor for you to consider when deciding whether to buy a house, it’s also a major factor for your mortgage provider to consider when deciding whether you qualify for financing.

 If you are in the process of applying for financing and you’re sure you want to go ahead with the purchase, it’s important to make sure that you get your conditions waived and documents to your mortgage provider as soon as possible.
 Keep in mind that when applying for a mortgage, you must present proof of income that is less than 30 days old.
 If the application process drags on, a new credit report may be pulled automatically.
 Racking up credit card debt or making large purchases while your application is still pending could also impact your approval.

 If you are worried about your ability to afford mortgage payments and have not yet signed a binding contract with the seller, you can decide to back out of the purchase.
 But, if you have signed a binding contract with the seller and want to back out, your best bet is to negotiate personally with the seller and hope that they are willing to return your deposit and relieve you of your obligation.